rlucioni/recovery/process-book.md

     <img src="http://i.imgur.com/Ffu5MBw.gif">
 </div>

-[Add note about choropleth color key!]
+Finally, we added a color key to the right of the map.

-[talk about left-click to zoom and right-click to put lines on the graph]
+[Add picture with color key!]

 ##### Line Graph #####